StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 }
 ```

-The paramaters _a_, _b_, _c_, and _d_ to _my_function()_ are stored in registers _r0_, _r1_, _r2_, and _r3_--this is true for the ARM Cortex-M but varies between architectures; though most use some number of registers for parameter passing and then pass additional parameters on the stack.
-The _x_ variable in _my_function()_ is likely assigned to a register, but if no registers are available, it is assigned a memory location on the stack.
-The _y_ variable is treated similarly, but because it uses the register keyword, the compiler gives it preference over _x_ when allocating registers.
-The _buf_ variable is allocated on the stack because it is 1) likely too large for register allocation and 2) it is an array, and many architectures have instructions that make working with arrays in memory (rather than registers) perform well.
+The paramaters `a`, `b`, `c`, and `d` to `my_function()` are stored in registers `r0`, `r1`, `r2`, and `r3`--this is true for the ARM Cortex-M but varies between architectures; though most use some number of registers for parameter passing and then pass additional parameters on the stack.
+The `x` variable in `my_function()` is likely assigned to a register, but if no registers are available, it is assigned a memory location on the stack.
+The `y` variable is treated similarly, but because it uses the register keyword, the compiler gives it preference over `x` when allocating registers.
+The `buf` variable is allocated on the stack because it is 1) likely too large for register allocation and 2) it is an array, and many architectures have instructions that make working with arrays in memory (rather than registers) perform well.
 Unlike global and static variables, local variables are only initialized when the program assigns a value to them.
-For example, before the line _x = a + b + c + strlen(buf);_, the value of _x_ is whatever the value the register or memory location had before this line was executed.
+For example, before the line `x = a + b + c + strlen(buf);`, the value of `x` is whatever the value the register or memory location had before this line was executed.
 Therefore, local variables should never to used before they are assigned a value within the function.

 ## Registers vs Registers

 It is important to make the distinction between the registers used with local variables and those used to configure the microcontroller features and peripherals.
 Microcontroller datasheets and user manuals refer to "registers" that are used, for example, to turn the UART on and off and configure its baud rate.
-These configuration"registers" are not the same as the ones mentioned above used with local function variables.
+These configuration "registers" are not the same as the ones mentioned above used with local function variables.
 Configuration registers are accessed in the same way that RAM is; they are assigned a fixed location in the memory map.
-Normal registers (such as r0) are memory that is tightly integrated with the central processing logic of the microcontroller and an integral part of the instruction set.
+Core registers (such as `r0`) are memory that is tightly integrated with the central processing logic of the microcontroller and an integral part of the instruction set.

 ## Conclusion